Providing expert training and excellent patient care

-One of the hallmarks of our department is experience, with ten of our physicians having been in practice for more than 20 years each.
+One of the hallmarks of our department is experience, with seven of our physicians having been in practice for more than 15 years each.
 In addition, WVU Medicine provides the most up-to-date medical equipment, to help us stay at the forefront of medical care.
-The combination of experienced physicians and advanced medical technology results in excellent patient care.
+The combination of experienced physicians, fellowship trained physicians, and advanced medical technology results in excellent patient care.

 As a constantly expanding department, we now provide quality care at a variety of locations.
 Our main office is located in the Physician’s Office Center, adjacent to Ruby Memorial Hospital in Morgantown.
 We also have satellite offices at the Suncrest Town Center in Morgantown, as well as a clinic in Fairmont, and another one in Uniontown.
 We also provide patient care services at the VA Medical Center in Clarksburg.